 For 11 years, I taught English in Denmark at Upper Secondary Education (Sixth Form College/High School) level, before switching to Psychology as a consequence of my growing engagement in helping students with exam phobia.

 In addition, I spent several years as a part-time translator of psychological tests and texts (Danish→English and English→Danish).

-I am also a trained couples and family therapist in the systemic-narrative tradition, and have published both research articles and practitioner material within the field of family therapy.
+▪ Couples and family therapy in the systemic-narrative tradition, having published both research articles and practitioner material within the field of family therapy.

-In addition, I am a recognized EMDR and ART therapist, working with PTSD and related conditions stemming from violent incidents as well as developmental trauma.
+▪ EMDR and ART therapy, working with PTSD and related conditions stemming from stressful incidents as well as developmental trauma.

 Making an appointment